hydroperx/intlblaze.js/docs/README.md

 ## Server Usage

-Usually, for server applications, set the `clean` option to `false` and clone the `Tradur` object when necessary by invoking `tradur.clone();` to change the current locale.
+Usually, for server applications, set the `clean` option to `false` and clone the `IntlBlaze` object when necessary by invoking `intlblaze.clone();` to change the current locale.

-The `tradur.clone();` method clones the `Tradur` object, but still re-uses resources from the original object, avoiding resource duplication.
+The `intlblaze.clone();` method clones the `IntlBlaze` object, but still re-uses resources from the original object, avoiding resource duplication.